AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_account.md

 * `aws_secret_key` - (Optional) AWS Secret Key.
 Required when `aws_iam` is "false" and when creating an account for AWS.
 * `aws_role_app` - (Optional) AWS App role ARN, this option is for UserConnect.
 Required when `aws_iam` is "true" and when creating an account for AWS.
 * `aws_role_ec2` - (Optional) AWS EC2 role ARN, this option is for UserConnect.
 Required when `aws_iam` is "true" and when creating an account for AWS.
+* `aws_gateway_role_app` - (Optional) A separate AWS App role ARN to assign to gateways created by the controller.
+Only allowed when `aws_iam` is "true" and when creating an account for AWS.
+Available as of provider version R2.19+.
+* `aws_gateway_role_ec2` - (Optional) A separate AWS EC2 role ARN to assign to gateways created by the controller.
+Only allowed when `aws_iam` is "true" and when creating an account for AWS.
+Available as of provider version R2.19+.

 ### Azure
 * `arm_subscription_id` - (Optional) Azure ARM Subscription ID.
 Required when creating an account for Azure.